stereotypicalsam/aladdin-api/README.md

       "creditRating": "BBB",
       "creditComposite": 58.4,
       "marketingStrength": 72.1
-    },
-    ...
+    }
   ]
 }
 ```

-History is ordered oldest → newest.
+History is ordered oldest → newest, up to 20 turns.
 Returns `404` if the corp ID doesn't exist in the latest snapshot.

 ---